Does Roof Ventilation Work? by Isa Stralian

 The advantage to this type of building, is that the roof ventilator can be left open when the windows are closed and thus allow the room to vent in pressure responsive mode. (where the area breathes in and out through the roof ventilator providing the roof ventilator is not a whirly rotating type

-So obviously the approach to each roof type is different because the existing dynamics due to the building characteristics are unique to the situation, and it’s obvious that you are not going to get this degree of assessment by a builder or roofer etc.
+So obviously the approach to each roof type is different because the existing dynamics are unique to the situation, and it’s obvious that you are not going to get this degree of assessment by a builder or roofer etc.

 There are many variables that also need to be considered.

 Anyone can paint a rosy picture but only an industry professional can outline the advantages/disadvantages as a consequence of introducing roof ventilation, and ventilation in general, to your home.

 ‘You need to get the moisture out of your roof’